Concordium/concordium.github.io/source/shared/net/concepts/concepts-baker.rst

 What is finalization?
 ---------------------

 Finalization is the voting process by which a block is marked to be “finalized”, i.e. part of the authoritative chain.
 Transactions that are part of finalized blocks are considered authoritative.
 New blocks can be only added following the last finalized block to ensure the integrity of the chain.
-The finalization process is conducted periodically (how periodically?) by the bakers with a staked amount of at least 0.1% of the total amount of existing CCD, known as the Finalization committee.
+The finalization process is conducted periodically by the bakers with a staked amount of at least 0.1% of the total amount of existing CCD, known as the Finalization committee.
 When a sufficiently large number of members of the committee have received the block and agree on its outcome, the block is finalized.
 Newer blocks must have the finalized block as an ancestor to ensure the integrity of the chain.

 Finalization committee